BEGINNERS GUIDE TO BOWFISHING

 Most hunting and fishing activities do require a license or permit, and bowfishing is no exception.
 The

-regulations vary from state to state, so it’s important to see what your fish and wildlife agency for your
+regulations vary from state to state, so it’s important to see what your fish and wildlife agency for your state

-bowfishing for carp.
+carp.

 What fish can you bowfish for?

-As you are reviewing the rules and regulations for your area, they will state exactly what species that you
+As you are reviewing the rules and regulations for your area, they will state exactly what species that you can

-species, there are a lot of opportunities for successful bowfishing.
+are a lot of opportunities for successful bowfishing.

 Freshwater Bowfishing Fish Species

-No matter what state you live in, the chances are great that you live within a short driving distance from
+No matter what state you live in, the chances are great that you live within a short driving distance from a

-The common carp is a highly invasive, and non-native fish that has become the most popular target for
+common carp is a highly invasive, and non-native fish that has become the most popular target for

 bowfishing.
 A list of the most common bowfishing freshwater species is shown below.